reserve-protocol/protocol/docs/pause-freeze-states.md

 ## Trading-pause

 The trading-paused state has significantly more scope than the issuance-paused state.
-It is designed to prevent against cases where the protocol may trade unneccesarily.
+It is designed to prevent against cases where the protocol may trade unnecessarily.
 Many other functions in addition to just `BackingManager.rebalance()` and `RevenueTrader.manageTokens()` are halted.
 In general anything that manages the backing and revenue for an RToken is halted.
-This may become neccessary to use due to (among other things):
+This may become necessary to use due to (among other things):

 - An asset's `price()` malfunctions or is manipulated
 - A collateral's default detection has a false positive or negative